KarchinLab/CHASMplus/rtd/index.rst

 Large-scale DNA sequencing studies of patients' tumors have revealed that most driver mutations occur only in a few patients, which presents a challenge for precision medicine.
 CHASMplus is a machine learning method that accurately distinguishes between driver and passenger missense mutations, even for those found at low frequencies or are cancer type-specific.
 Unlike previous approaches that focus on identifying driver genes, CHASMplus identifies whether individual mutations are cancer drivers.
 CHASMplus can be used by both bioinformaticians and biolgists by using a graphical user interface or a command line tool.

 .. note:: You can run CHASMplus without installing anything by submitting your data to the OpenCRAVAT webserver (details `here <https://opencravat.org/>`_).
 After creating a user account, you'll just need to check the box for CHASMplus and hit the annotate button (`OpenCRAVAT webserver <https://run.opencravat.org/>`_).
-Also, you can install a graphical user interface [see the :ref:`quickstart-ref`]
+Also, you can install locally a graphical user interface [see the :ref:`quickstart-ref`]

 Prominent papers using CHASMplus: